 The Benefits

 By combining both bullish and bearish legs into one position we can establish a price range in which we profit regardless of which direction the share price moves.
 As long as the share price doesn't decline too sharply or rise too much, we can make money.
-We can also collect significantly larger credits allowing us to more effectively
+We can also collect significantly larger credits allowing us to more effectively take greater advantage of and contraction, as well as actively defend losing positions.
+Neutral strategies can help us bring balance to our portfolios, and allow us to our risk on an entirely new level.

 The Risks